 - Web Scraper Chrome Extension – The Web Scraper extension can be downloaded from the Chrome Web Store.
 After downloading the extension you will see a spider icon in your browser toolbar.

 Skip the hassle of installing software, programming and maintaining the code.
-Run this scraper in the ScrapeHero Cloud within seconds
+Download this data using ScrapeHero cloud within seconds

 The Amazon Review Scraper

 Using Web Scraper extension, you can create a sitemap that shows how the website should be traversed and what data should be extracted.
 The setup process is fairly simple, you can follow some of our other Web Scraper Extension tutorials or Documentation if you need to know more.